 by Keith Preston

-One of the more interesting aspects of the affect of the current imperial assault on Afghanistan and Iraq on American political culture has been the emergence of so-called “liberal hawks”, that is, persons of a generally liberal, or even left-wing outlook, who have been vocal supporters of the regime’s endeavors against Muslim countries.
+One of the more interesting aspects of the affect of the current imperial assault on Afghanistan and Iraq on American political culture has been the emergence of so-called “liberal hawks”, that is, persons of a generally liberal, or even left-wing, outlook who have been vocal supporters of the regime’s endeavors against Muslim countries.
 The names are familiar to those who follow such matters.
-They include Thomas Friedman, Christopher Hitchens, Paul Berman and a good number of others.
+They include Thomas Friedman, Christopher Hitchens, Paul Berman, and a good number of others.
 I frequently encounter ordinary people with similar views.
-Typically, the argument goes something like this: While it may be true that the Bush regime’s claims about Iraqi WMDs were bogus, and that there was no alliance between Saddam Hussein and al-Qaida, the fact remains that Saddam was a “bad guy” who repressed dissent, ruled dictatorially, engaged in torture and the mass killing of dissidents, possibly as many as 300,000 victims.
-Therefore, invasion of Iraq and the toppling of its government was acceptable on humanitarian, moralistic or libertarian grounds.
+Typically, the argument goes something like this: While it may be true that the Bush regime’s claims about Iraqi WMDs were bogus and that there was no alliance between Saddam Hussein and al-Qaida, the fact remains that Saddam was a “bad guy” who repressed dissent, ruled dictatorially, and engaged in torture and the mass killing of dissidents, possibly as many as 300,000 victims; therefore, invasion of Iraq and the toppling of its government was acceptable on humanitarian, moralistic, or libertarian grounds.

 After Iraq, the most liberal Muslim nation has typically been Syria.
 Iraqi Christians have been fleeing to Syria to escape persecution in “liberated” Iraq.
 Yet, Syria is widely believed to be a likely target of the Bush regime at some point in the future.
 Why?
 Because of Syrian support for the Palestinian resistance.
 Syria also provides protection to Lebanon from Israeli incursions, a vital necessity if further Israeli atrocities in Lebanon, such as those that occurred following the 1982 invasion, are to be prevented.
 Like Iraq under Saddam, Syria is ruled by a Baathist party, which has traditionally been the party of secularism and liberalization in the region.
 For those who fear the fall of Islamic nations to fundamentalists, the best thing to hope for would be a Baathist regime in every Muslim country.